Shows all in one and is easy to use

 Google Chat can be used for project communication.
 Schedules created with ProjectWork can be posted into a Chat space with a message using a webhook URL.
 The schedule's view can be preserved when opened from the post.
 Project information like its description can also be included in the post.

 ProjectWork is fully integrated with Google Drive to create and open ProjectWork files from your own Google Drive.
 All changes are stored in Drive automatically.

 Because project schedules are kept in Google Drive, it is possible to work on multiple schedules at the same time.
 Also sharing schedules with others is possible.

 A published schedule can be viewed without an ProjectWork license.
 Depending on the required confidentiality the HTML schedule can be shown on a site or sent individually as a file.

-If you want to make a report from your schedule, you can publish it to a Google Spreadsheet for further processing.
+If you want to make a report or analysis from your schedule, you can publish it to a Google spreadsheet for further processing.
 You can publish to a new spreadsheet or to an earlier published one which is than updated, keeping your added calculations, charts, notes, etc.

 Milestones and deadlines are important events in a project schedule.
 In the schedule they are tasks with duration 0.
 ProjectWork can enter these events in its ProjectWork Google Calendar to keep track.
 The milestone events also appear in the calendars of the assigned resources.

 Milestones of all your projects appear in the same ProjectWork Calendar.
 You can share this calendar with others.